mnieber/skandha/README.md

 # Explanation

-The FacilityJS library will be explained using some examples that progressively introduce various concepts and functions.
+The Facility library will be explained using some examples that progressively introduce various concepts and functions.
 The example shows how to add reusable selection and highlight behaviour to a container with Todo items.
 Note that you may want to skip the Details sections.